sifrr/sifrr-elements/README.md

 Property's current/from value and to value should be of same format.

 -   Number
--   String with same preffix, suffix and number in between
--   [WIP] string with multiple numbers to animate
+-   string with multiple numbers to animate

 examples in showcase.